CartoDB/dataservices-api/server/lib/python/cartodb_services/README.md

 # CartoDB dataservices API python module

-This directory contains the python library used by the server side of CartoDB LDS (Location Data Services).
+This directory contains the python library used by the server side of CARTO LDS (Location Data Services).

 It is used from pl/python functions contained in the `cdb_dataservices_server` extension.
 It goes hand in hand with the extension so please consider running the integration tests.